bwu62/stat240-revamp/docs/07-intro-dplyr.md

 ## # ℹ 328 more rows
 ```

-A notable function that is extremely useful inside `mutate()` is `case_when()` which can be set to return different values depending on different conditions.^[It's similar to a switch function in other languages.]
-The syntax is `case_when(condition1 ~ expression1, condition2 ~ expression2, ...)`.
+A notable function that is extremely useful inside `mutate()` is `case_when()` which can calculate different values depending on certain conditions.^[It's similar to a switch function in other languages.]
+The basic syntax is `df %>% mutate(new_col = case_when(cond1 ~ expr1, cond2 ~ expr2, ...))` where `cond1`, `cond2`, ... are logical condition vectors checked one by one in the given order, and `expr1`, `expr2`, ... are R expressions that are activated when a condition matches.

 For example, suppose we want to create some new column differently depending on sex and bill depth:

 ``` r